I’ve had the amazing opportunity to work alongside products that have millions of users as a Product Manager at Kobe Digital Premium Services.

 A position like mine at Kobe Digital demands a key principle: “Customer Obsession.”
 We create products that meet the needs of our customers and continually improve them.

-Customers are one of my most satisfying parts of my job.
+Customers are one of the most satisfying parts of my job.
 I conduct one-on-one interviews with them.
 These interviews allow me to ask customers specific questions about how they use the products.

 1. Call us when it’s most convenient